ajcvickers/ajcvickers.github.io/_posts/2012-04-22-code-first-model-builder-versions.md

 <ul>
 	<li>Make the default experience be that all new features work without each feature having to be explicitly enabled.
 In other words, continue to improve the default experience.</li>
 	<li>Allow the version of the conventions used by Code First to be explicitly specified so that a developer can opt-in to using specific conventions regardless of which version of EF the code is built with.</li>
 	<li>Commit to not releasing EntityFramework.dll as an in-place update so that an update to a new version always requires some explicit step to be taken.
-This is, a running app won’t break just because some new version of EntityFramework.dll makes it onto the box.</li>
+This is, a running app won't break just because some new version of EntityFramework.dll makes it onto the box.</li>
 </ul>
 <h3>What it looks like</h3>
 To force your context to use an older version of the conventions just add an attribute to your context class: